Leadership Spotlight on Marketing: Meet Claudia Gheța

 Where do you see yourself and your role in the future?
 What are you looking to accomplish?

-I see learning and personal growth as a continuous element for my own career and for the careers of others.
+I see learning and personal growth as a continuous element for my own career and the careers of others.
 I aspire to grow in my role, grow with the company, and make an impact.
-I want to fully understand the needs of our team members and the company, and to keep evolving our culture, our capabilities, our processes, and tools.
+I want to fully understand the needs of our team members and the company and to keep evolving our culture, our capabilities, our processes, and tools.
 There is still a lot to learn and evolve; starting as an HR admin six years ago, and since then, “being with and for people” has made me want more of this -- to continue learning more and to be an asset to the teams I work with.

 Thank you, Claudia.
 We appreciate your time for this interview and look forward to you continuing to shape our organization.
 Additional spotlights cover Leadership Spotlight on Telecommunication and Leadership Spotlight on Technology.
 They are part of our focus on Marketing Strategy.